lolalolabob123/PuzzleGameProject/README.md

 **Cross-platform puzzle game built with React Native, Expo and TypeScript.**

 TwinTiles is a grid-based puzzle game where players complete increasingly challenging levels while following a set of logical constraints.
-The project was developed as a substantial application project, with a focus on reusable React components, game-state management, custom validation logic, persistent player progress and cross-platform deployment.
+The project focuses on reusable React components, game-state management, custom validation logic, persistent player progress and cross-platform deployment.

 ## 📸 Showcase